bhadaway/stop-spammers/readme.txt

 == Changelog ==

+= 2024.3 =
+* [Notice] We're making a big push to audit Stop Spammers — now's the time to jump in if you know how to code and can contribute fixes: help@stopspammers.io.

 = 2024.2 =
-* [Notice] We're making a big push to audit Stop Spammers for stability — now's the time to report errors or contribute fixes: help@stopspammers.io
+* [Notice] We're making a big push to audit Stop Spammers — now's the time to jump in if you know how to code and can contribute fixes: help@stopspammers.io.

 = 2024.1 =
 * [Update] readme